AEspinosaDev/Vulkan-Engine/README.md

 	try
 	{
 //Get sample meshes path from the engine to easy access them
 		const std::string MODEL_PATH(VK_MODEL_DIR);

-  //Setup the window
+//Setup a window
 		Window* window = new Window("Example", 800, 600);
 		window->init();

   		//Create the renderer, you can play with the settings here
 		RendererSettings settings{};
 		settings.AAtype = AntialiasingType::MSAA_x4;
 		settings.clearColor = Vec4(0.0, 0.0, 0.0, 1.0);
 		Renderer* renderer = new Renderer(window, settings);

-  //Create the camera
+//Create a camera
 		Camera* camera = new Camera();
 		camera->set_position(Vec3(0.0f, 0.15f, -1.0f));
 		camera->set_far(10);
 		camera->set_near(0.1f);
 		camera->set_field_of_view(65.0f);

-  //Create the scene and fill it with a light and a model
+//Create a scene and fill it with a light and a model
 		Scene* scene = new Scene(camera);
 		PointLight* light = new PointLight();
 		light->set_position({ -3.0f, -3.0f, -1.0f });